oaerobert/Ramp-Up-Predictive-Model/README.md

 ## Ramp Up Predictive Model
 ### 📌Overview:
-This model forecasts ramp-up events in the UK Power Market using real-time and historical market signals.
  A ramp-up(/down) or 'trip' is defined as a significant increase (or decrease) in the level of output of a company's products or services.
-The objective is to anticipate volatility in demand/supply to aid algorithmic trading decisions.
+The objective of this model is to anticipate volatility in demand/supply to aid algorithmic trading decisions.

 ### 🧠 Key Concepts used within this project:
 - Machine Learning forecasting